goobemaster/java-maven-raylib/readme.md

 src/main/java/com/kodenkel/game/Application.java

-Don't forget to update the Maven configuration (pom.xml) as well as paths to reflect your own preferred package names. **Do not use "com.kodenkel.game"!**
+Don't forget to update the Maven configuration (pom.xml) as well as paths to reflect your own preferred package names. **Do not use "com.kodenkel.game" in your own projects!**